dieterich-lab/circtools/docs/Detect.rst

 --------

 * In case of any problems or feature requests please do not hesitate to open an issue on GitHub: `Create an issue <https://github.com/dieterich-lab/DCC/issues/new>`_
-* Please make sure to run DCC with the ``-k`` flag when reporting an error to keep temporary files important for debugging purposes
+* Please make sure to run circtools detect with the ``-k`` flag when reporting an error to keep temporary files important for debugging purposes
-* Please also always paste or include the DCC log file
+* Please also always paste or include the log file